freenas/freenas-docs/userguide/sharing.rst

    Add Target Screen

-If you select "Fibre Channel", this screen will change so that only the "Target Name" and "Target Alias" fields remain as those are the only applicable fields for a Fibre Channel connection.
-An example is seen in
+If you select :guilabel:`Fibre Channel`, this screen will change so only the :guilabel:`Target Name` and :guilabel:`Target Alias` fields remain, as those are the only applicable fields for a Fibre Channel connection.
+An example is shown in
 :numref:`Figure %s <tn_fibre3>`.

 .. _tn_fibre3: